mne-tools/mne-python/doc/source/python_manual.rst

    #.
 Load your raw file.
 Now you should see your digitizer head shape points
       on the left.
    #.
 You should then be able to select any existing MRI in the ``Subject``
-      drop-down menu.
-If the fsaverage brain is not present in the folder, the drop-down menu will contain a "create fsaverage" option.
+      drop-down menu and "Create FsAverage" if the subjects dir does not already contain an item of that name.

 #. **MRI Fiducials** Panel: Since the fsaverage brain comes with preset
    fiducials, "Lock" should be selected automatically and you will not have to